Sometimes we tell our children to speak up. Sometimes we tell them to pipe down. Then there are times when children need someone to speak for them.

 The board members’ various skills are vital to CASA, but Hogan knows as well as anyone that what the program always needs most is more volunteers.

 According to Hogan, since the first of the year, the Pulaski and Perry county CASAs have served 274 children.
-But there are close to 700 foster children in the two counties alone, and with no more than 100 CASA volunteers, there aren’t enough advocates to go around.
+But there are approximately 400 foster children in the two counties alone, and with no more than 100 CASA volunteers, there aren’t enough advocates to go around.

 Advocates usually handle one case at a time, though cases can involve more than one child.